bhowmiktiasha/bhowmiktiasha/README.md

 ### Hi there, I'm Tiasha <br/>
-A Web developer🎯 from India.👋 <br/>
+A Software Engineer🎯 from India.👋 <br/>

 💼 I’m currently working as a Frontend Engineer at SERVIFY.<br/>
-🎒 I have over 4+ years of experience in frontend development.<br/>
+🎒 I have over 3.5+ years of experience in frontend development.<br/>
 🎭 I love connecting with people across all platforms.<br/>
 📚 What do I believe?
 Never Give up <br/>
 📫 How to reach me: https://www.linkedin.com/in/tiasha-bhowmik-b78692169/  <br/>